Mapping Civic Education in Europe

 The following section consists of graphs and figures that summarize the comparative findings from the anonymized online “Mapping Civic Education in Europe” project questionnaires.

-The questionnaires were sent out to almost 3000 civic educators from 21 European countries between November 2021 and December 2022.
+The questionnaires were sent out to more than 3000 civic educators from 31 European countries between November 2021 and December 2023.
 The first questionnaire was divided into four sections, while the second was divided into two.

 The responses presented here follow the original questions as they appeared in the questionnaires.
 For more information on the methodology of the project, the comparative findings, and recommendations on how to strengthen the ecosystem of civic education in Europe, please refer to the report titled "Great Expectations: Demands and Realities of Civic Education in Europe."